polleverywhere/collateral-damage/README.md

 ### Static pages

 These are pages that do not need any interaction.
 The browser will navigate to this page and take a screenshot.
-You need to add a cooresponding base screenshot at `/originals/static`
+You need to add a cooresponding base screenshot at `/baselines/static`

-### Custom scenarios
+### Interactive pages

-These are scripts that interact with a page and then takes a screenshot. `/custom_scenarios/navigate_to_plans_page.coffee` is an example of how to perform actions on a page and take a screenshot.
-You will need to add a cooresponding screenshot at `/originals/custom`
+These are scripts that interact with a page and then takes a screenshot. `/interactive_pages/navigate_to_plans_page.coffee` is an example of how to perform actions on a page and take a screenshot.
+You will need to add a cooresponding baseline image at `/baselines/interactive`

 ## Output